 For certain purposes, automated transactions (for example, automated transfers between your accounts) may not be considered activity for this purpose, even if your balance changes.
 In addition, bank charges or interest payments are not considered activity affecting the balance in your Bank Account.

 In accordance with applicable state law, funds in dormant, inactive and/or abandoned accounts will be remitted to the custody of the applicable state agency, and we will have no further liability to you for such funds.
 The Bank may, at its option, attempt to contact you prior to remittance of funds to the applicable state and will attempt to do so if required by applicable law.
+We may assess a fee for sending you notice and publishing your name in a newspaper of your state, unless prohibited by law.
 Once remitted, you must apply to the appropriate state agency to reclaim your funds.

 After the funds on deposit have been remitted to the state, the Bank Account is closed and the interest does not continue to accrue on any interest-bearing account.
 The fact that you have an active Bank Account with us does not keep your other Bank Accounts active.